ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/roy-orbison-vinyl-edition.markdown

   \ performances with the emotion and world-class musicianship of London’s most beloved\
   \ orchestra, as heard on the international hit albums If I Can Dream: Elvis Presley\
   \ with The Royal Philharmonic Orchestra and The Wonder of You: Elvis Presley with\
-  \ The Royal Philharmonic Orchestra.</p>\r\n<p>We have a copy of Roy Orbison new\
+  \ The Royal Philharmonic Orchestra.</p>\n<p>We have a copy of Roy Orbison new album\
-  \ album Unchained Melodies on vinyl to one of our members to win.
-Sure you won’\
+  \ Unchained Melodies on vinyl to one of our members to win.
+Sure you won’t want\
-  t want to miss it… click below for a chance to win!</p>"
+  \ to miss it… click below for a chance to win!</p>\n"
 hero-header: "Win Roy Orbison Unchained Melodies vinyl edition!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-e304c6aa-7bd4-4574-a181-ec81063adfc6.jpg"